Ever Boil A Snake Alive? This Asshole Has

 Hint: it's a party with a lot of Christians who seem to have missed the entire fucking point of the story of the Golden Calf

 *Hell, I knew a guy who was involved in a murder-for-hire plot involving his own grandmother for an inheritance.
 It was quite a large case, a prominent family, and there's an airport in Washington named for the family.
 He was the dad of a close friend of mine.
+When I found this out around, I think, fourth or fifth grade, it took me a lot of time to grapple with.
+I started by being unable to believe it; I don't know that I fully did until I read some of the newspaper articles years later.

 Comments